Exact linear representations of the nonlinear Cauchy problems and their smooth solutions: Some Generalizations

-\section{Some generalizations}
+\section{Some Generalizations}

-Above, we considered only single equations whose right-hand side does not explicitly depend on $t$ and, accordingly, the introduced operator $A$ also does not depend on $t$.
-Here we briefly consider the cases of systems of equations and the possibility of using the proposed approach to equations of the same type, but whose right-hand side \emph{depends} explicitly on $t$.
-In doing so, we rely on the ideas presented in \cite {Kosovtsov}.
+Previously, we considered single equations whose right-hand side does not explicitly depend on $t$; consequently, the operator $A$ we introduced was also time-independent.
+Here, we briefly consider systems of equations and equations whose right-hand side explicitly depends on $t$.
+In doing so, we rely on the ideas presented in \cite{Kosovtsov}.